21 Movies That Have Hilarious Titles in Other Countries

 He’s a Ghost!

 The Sixth Sense has one of the greatest twist endings of all time—unless you happen to live in China.
 Although most audiences were stunned by the movie’s revelation in the final minutes, Chinese viewers were already clued in by the title.
-Don’t miss these movies with twist endings you won’t see coming.
+We hope the same didn’t apply to these other movies with twist endings you won’t see coming.

 The Boy Drowned in the Chocolate Sauce